-- Digestive probiotics work with the gut to boost immunity, support digestive balance, and help support healthy gut motility.
+- Digestive probiotics work with the gut to support immune health, support digestive balance, and help support healthy gut motility.

-Together, these applications promote skin health from both inside and out.
-So if you want brighter, more deeply moisturized and healthy skin, use a probiotic skin support topical system.
+Together, these applications promote healthy looking skin from both inside and out.
+So if you want brighter, more deeply moisturized and healthy looking skin, use a probiotic skin support topical system.

-And if you already have healthy skin, a combination of digestive and topical probiotics can help it stay that way.
-You’re boosting immunity and resistance to topical irritants as well.
+And if you already have healthy looking skin, a combination of digestive and topical probiotics can help it stay that way.
+You’re supporting immune health as well.

-Probiotics can also assist the unseen processes that support skin health, adding to its vitality and long-term health.
-Because probiotics work with your skin’s natural regenerative and defensive mechanisms, they don’t dry it or strip it of vital oils or nutrients.
-Probulin’s line of premium probiotic skin care products also includes all-natural ingredients like African Marula Oil, Shea Butter, and organic Aloe Vera.
+Probiotics can also assist the unseen processes that support healthy looking skin, adding to its vitality.
+Because probiotics work with your skin’s natural renewal process, they don’t dry it or strip it of vital oils or nutrients.
+Probulin’s line of premium probiotic skin care products also includes ingredients like African Marula Oil, Shea Butter, and organic Aloe Vera.

-In other words, if you want to have the most healthy, beautiful skin, probiotics are the answer.
+In other words, if you want to have the healthy looking, beautiful skin, probiotics are the answer.

 Levkovitch, T., et al. Probiotic bacteria induce a “glow of health.”
 PLOS One.
 2013.
 8(1): e53867.
 (Feeding probiotic yogurt to aged mice produced changes mimicking peak health and reproductive fitness—including healthier skin and luxuriant fur).